DevLizOps/Terraform-AWS-IaC/README.md

     }
     ```

+> [!NOTE]
-You can choose to modify `main.tf` and other configuration files in the `modules/` directory as needed to match your AWS account settings and requirements.
+> You can modify `main.tf` and other configuration files in the `modules/` directory as needed to match your AWS account settings and requirements.

 3. Initialize Terraform: